Open Budget Survey Results

-The Czech Republic's executive has established a council during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+Czech Republic's Ministry of Finance has established pre-budget deliberations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

-The Czech Republic's Parliament has established public hearings related to the approval of the annual budget and submissions related to the review of the Audit Report, but should also prioritize the following actions:
+Czech Republic's Parliament has established public hearings related to the approval of the annual budget and public hearings related to the review of the Audit Report, but should also prioritize the following actions:

-The Czech Republic's Parliament provides adequate oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
-To further improve oversight, the following actions are recommended:
+Czech Republic's Parliament provides adequate oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
+To further improve oversight, the following actions should be prioritized:

-To strengthen its independence and improve audit oversight by the Czech Republic's Supreme Audit Office, the following action is recommended:
+To strengthen independence and improve audit oversight by the Czech Republic Supreme Audit Office, the following actions are recommended: